 We're fascinated and would dearly like to see the mother return, but naturally no one has any idea when that will be.
 The clouds are getting darker and more boats are arriving.
 Time to depart.

 Kampala, the Capital of Uganda

-There are no stand out sights, but we take in the independence monuments (Uganda was a British protectorate from 1894-1962 -they were keen to preserve Nile trade routes), the national cultural centre, a mall (excellent cheesecake), some craft shops and the long established Sheraton Hotel.
+There are no stand out sights, but we take in the independence monuments (Uganda was a British protectorate from 1894-1962), the national cultural centre, a mall (excellent cheesecake), some craft shops and the long established Sheraton Hotel.
 The beautiful-in-its-simplicity Bahai Temple competes for the best view of town, with the top of the Ghaddafi Mosque minaret .
 You have to pay to enter there.
 They won't even let you take a photo from outside unless you stump up.
 And they've recently started to insist that women wear headscarves and cover trousers too.

 We also indulge in an exceptionally good meal, no banquet, at Izumi, a Japanese-Thai restaurant in a shady street full of upmarket eateries.
 Farida orders far too much and it's all delicious.
 Really good to meet up again and she showers me with presents from Uganda.
 An excellent day !

 Entebbe is located on a Lake Victoria peninsula, 22 miles southwest of Kampala.
 It was once the seat of government for the Protectorate of Uganda, prior to independence, in 1962.
 The city is the location for Entebbe International Airport, Uganda's largest commercial and military airport.
 Entebbe is also home to the State House, the official office and residence of the President of Uganda.